Our 2 in 1 waterproof jacket in Ventile and Climashield

 And a more classic navy!

-With quite a set of specifications since it must face:
+With a sacred set of specifications since it must face:

-• a hot, humid and rainy climate in Tokyo, whether for a shopping trip to Harajuku or the discovery of Mount Fuji
+• a hot, humid and rainy climate in Tokyo, whether it's for a shopping trip to Harajuku or discovering Mount Fuji

-• then take a road trip to the west coast of the United States, thinking of the cool of Oregon and the sun of Las Vegas
+• then take a road trip on the west coast of the United States, thinking of the freshness of Oregon and the sun of Las Vegas

 • then go to Mongolia, face rain, cold in the north of the country and heat near the Gobi desert

-(yes, I took inspiration from some of my travels to plan on using this jacket).
+(yes, I was inspired by some of my travels to project myself into the use of this jacket).

-Or quite simply, be able to wear it one day in Lille, the next day in Brittany, the next day in Biarritz, and finish your getaway in Aix-en-Provence.
-Whatever the season or month of the year.
+Or simply, being able to wear it one day in Lille, the next day in Brittany, the day after in Biarritz, and end your escapade in Aix-en-Provence.
+Whatever the season or the month of the year.

-It is this combination of this removable liner and the Ventile that will allow you to travel in a wide variety of climates.
+It is this combination between this removable lining and the Ventile that will allow you to travel in a wide variety of climates.

 So as you can see, we are very ambitious about the versatility of this jacket.
-I wanted to make it THE jacket in your wardrobe, if there was only one left!
+I wanted to make it THE jacket of your wardrobe, if there was only one!

 And I'll go even further: if this jacket makes you want to travel and explore, then my mission will be 110% successful.